-March in New England is just plain cold.
-It’s a great month to drop off hats at your local food pantry or a homeless or women’s shelter.
+From October to even April in New England, it is just plain cold.
+These are great months to drop off hats at your local food pantry or a homeless or women’s shelter.
 I truly enjoyed knitting each of these for gifts and charities - all may be found on the Ravelry website.

 Hats, hats, hats (by elisabeth Colding sivertsen)

 A quick knit and great stashbuster, I made this hat in Rowan 100% superwash worsted wool.
 It has a rolled brim and stays on nicely.
 I took the extra step of basting in a fleecy liner to eliminate any “itch” factor.
 This is a nice, rugged little hat and a favorite of mine as kids just love it.
 My grandson (pictured here) is now wearing his for a third winter season.
 The pattern has size instructions for newborn - age 6, but I think the largest size would still fit many kids up to about 4th grade.